BennyThadikaran/SwingTrend/README.md

 swing.bars_since # Count of candles since last swing high or low.

 swing.is_trend_stable # Is trend accurate, given the number candles supplied?

+swing.leg_count # Number of swing legs, the trend has completed.

 swing.sph # if trend is UP and SPH is confirmed else None